Vernon Hills, IL, United States of America

 Introduction

 Cameron Clarke is an accomplished inventor based in Vernon Hills, IL (US).
 He has made significant contributions to the field of computed tomography (CT) through his innovative patent.
-His work focuses on enhancing the detection and handling of defective pixels in photon-counting detector systems.
+His work focuses on enhancing the detection and handling of detector pixels, which is crucial for improving imaging technology.

 Latest Patents

 Cameron Clarke holds a patent titled "Method for detecting and handling detector pixels with intermittent behavior for a small pixelated photon counting computed tomography (CT) system."
 This patent describes an apparatus and method for detecting defective pixels in a photon-counting detector-based CT system.
-The invention allows for the identification of detector pixels exhibiting intermittent behavior through on-the-fly defective pixel screening during an object scan.
-Defective pixels are effectively discarded using a defective pixel map prior to image reconstruction, improving the overall quality of CT imaging.
+The invention allows for the detection of pixels that exhibit intermittent behavior by employing on-the-fly defective pixel screening during an object scan.
+Defective pixels are effectively discarded using a defective pixel map before the image reconstruction process, thereby enhancing the quality of the resulting images.

 Career Highlights

-Cameron Clarke is currently employed at Canon Medical Systems Corporation, where he continues to develop innovative solutions in medical imaging technology.
-His expertise in photon counting and defect detection has positioned him as a valuable asset in the field.
+Cameron Clarke is currently employed at Canon Medical Systems Corporation, where he continues to work on advancements in medical imaging technology.
+His expertise in the field has led to innovative solutions that address common challenges in CT imaging.

 Collaborations